-Salzburg is much more than just the city of Mozart and Sound of Music.
-The state Salzburg has a diverse landscape, that works well as both a winter and summer travel destination.
+Salzburg is much more than just the city of Mozart and the Sound of Music.
+The state of Salzburg has a diverse landscape, that works well as both a winter and summer travel destination.

-Even though the city Salzburg catches much of the limelight and attracts masses of tourists, the state of itself, colloquially called SalzburgerLand, has bountiful attractions as well.
-Among skiers and snowboarders, SalzburgerLand already is firmly on the map as a winter destination.
-Travelers arriving in the summer have discovered the beautiful lakes in the north of the state and hiking on the spectacular Almenweg, among other highlights.
+Even though the city of Salzburg catches much of the limelight and attracts masses of tourists, the state of itself, colloquially called SalzburgerLand, also has bountiful attractions.
+Among skiers and snowboarders, SalzburgerLand is already firmly on the map as a winter destination.
+Travellers arriving in the summer have discovered the beautiful lakes in the north of the state and hiking on the spectacular Almenweg, among other highlights.

 Steeped in history

-The state Salzburg(erLand) has a long and proud history and has managed very well on its own.
-The state used to be an independent prince-bishopric for more than 400 years, until it was annexed by Austria in 1805.
-SalzburgerLand’s location in Central Europe has many times put it on centre stage of the turbulent European history.
+The state of Salzburg(erLand) has a long and proud history and has managed very well on its own.
+The state used to be an independent prince-bishopric for more than 400 years until it was annexed by Austria in 1805.
+SalzburgerLand’s location in Central Europe has many times put it on the centre stage of turbulent European history.
 As a result of this, the state has an abundance of mediaeval castles.
-Many castles, such as Burg Mauterndorf and Burg Hohenwerfen, are well-preserved and gives visitors a congenial look into the life in the Middle Ages.
+Many castles, such as Burg Mauterndorf and Burg Hohenwerfen, are well-preserved and give visitors a congenial look into life in the Middle Ages.

 The city of Salzburg